 Comment out the following line and reboot

-We use the CERNET joint mirrors Debian , Ubuntu
+We use the Campus Network Joint Mirror Source Debian , Ubuntu

-Clear the contents and replace them with the mirror source entries
+Clear the contents and replace with the mirror source.

-Here I recommend using the Alibaba Cloud mirror sources Debian , Ubuntu
+It is recommended to use Alibaba Cloud mirror here Debian , Ubuntu

 Note!
-Alibaba mirrors are slower (usually around 500KB/s), and are only recommended for Alibaba Cloud servers or systems not supported by university mirrors (such as debian9 and below)
+Alibaba source speed is slow (usually around 500KB/s), only recommended for Alibaba Cloud servers or systems not supported by campus mirrors (such as Debian 9 and below).

 Select zh_CN.UTF-8 and install Chinese fonts

-Check whether bashrc and profile lock the language to "C"
+Check bashrc and profile for language locked to "C"

-If there is code that locks it to "C", just comment it out
+If there is code locking to "C", comment it out.

 Install UFW